esoteric9/adactin-project-v3/README.md

 # Adactin Project V3
-### Testing the adactin hotel reservation app
+### Testing the Adactin Hotel App.
+Project includes scripts based on test cases given in class.
-_This version uses page objects and a data provider_
+_This version uses page objects and a data provider._

 Using:
 * Java 8